AntonioTorres23/OpenGL_Notes/Normal Mapping.md

 Because the resulting **normal** is now in world space, there is no need to change any of the other fragment shader code as the lighting code assumes the normal vector to be in world space.

-Let's also review the second case, where we take the inverse of the TBN matrix to transform all relevant world-space vectors to the space the sampled normal
+Let's also review the second case, where we take the inverse of the TBN matrix to transform all relevant world-space vectors to the space the sampled normal vectors are in: tangent space.
+The construction of the TBN matrix remains the same, but we